 - If you or your family need assistance during the Coronavirus outbreak, the Illinois School Counselor Association (ISCA) has compiled a list of student & family assistance resources: https://drive.google.com/open?id=1pwlmNFyTlq2hbA1LnUb4yisX7WU7xD9OdJJ7QwfEJMY

 - If you are a college student who was working part-time and lost your position due to the COVID-19 pandemic, you may be eligible for Pandemic Unemployment Assistance (PUA).
 This includes college students who lost a summer job, had an offer for an internship or other job offer rescinded due to COVID-19, have a family member diagnosed with COVID, adult students who had to leave a position for childcare reasons, and more.
 To receive PUA, the individual must not be eligible for regular unemployment insurance benefits.
-Apply by December 2020 to see if you are eligible for backdated benefits from April 2020 and through at least July 2020.
 For general FAQS, visit https://www.dol.gov/coronavirus/unemployment-insurance#find-state-unemployment-insurance-contacts.
-See a helpful overview at https://www.forbes.com/sites/reneemorad/2020/07/10/how-college-students-can-get-nearly-800-a-week-in-pandemic-unemployment-assistance-backdated-from-april-2020-through-july-2020/#6a501afb695a.
 For information on how to file for PUA in Illinois, visit https://www2.illinois.gov/ides/pages/learn-about-pua.aspx.

-- With in-person classes suspended, if you have questions or concerns about housing during that time, please contact your campus housing/residential life office or your dean of students to ask about accommodations.
+- If you have questions or concerns about changes in student housing related to the pandemic, please contact your campus housing/residential life office or your dean of students to ask about accommodations.

 - Parents, students, and professionals can access a number of educational resources, including webinars through the office of Federal Student Aid.

-- Student loan borrowers: a new law called the Coronavirus Aid, Relief, and Economic Security (CARES) Act provides some relief and flexibility for student loan borrowers during the Coronavirus Outbreak.
-Check out the U.S. Department of Education’s FAQs for more information.
+- Student loan borrowers: The Coronavirus Aid, Relief, and Economic Security (CARES) Act and subsequent extentions provide some relief and flexibility for student loan borrowers during the Coronavirus Outbreak.
+See https://www.isac.org/COVID-19/student-loan-repayment.html and check out the U.S. Department of Education’s FAQs for more information.

 Students or parents with questions about ISAC’s financial aid programs, student loans or other related topics can also contact the ISAC Call Center via email at email@example.com or phone at 800.899.ISAC (4722), Monday through Friday from 8 am through 4:30 PM Central Time.
 Please note that due to the Coronavirus Disease 2019 (COVID-19) outbreak, all ISAC Call Centers are operating with limited staff.
 We respond to voicemails within 1-2 business days and emails within 2-3 business days.

-For important State of Illinois news about Coronavirus and resources, including information about economic assistance, FAQs, and prevention, as well as Governor Pritzker’s daily press conferences, visit https://coronavirus.illinois.gov.
+For important State of Illinois news about Coronavirus and resources, including information about economic assistance, FAQs, and prevention, visit https://coronavirus.illinois.gov.